Love ‘em or hate ‘em, managers are crucial to every organization.

 6. What was the reaction after that happened?

 See how the candidate relates to their team while putting out a fire, and if they're someone who can take responsibility for their actions.
+If they deflect or throw their team members under the bus, they may not be manager material.

 Soft skills and motivation questions